luciamartinf/AssignmentAnswers/Assignment1/README.md

 # Assigment 1 - Creating Objects

+Assignment 1 for the Bioinformatics Programming Challenges course from the Master in Computational Biology at Universidad Politécnica de Madrid.

 ## Lucía Martín Fernández

-Written in ruby

 ### USAGE: